exjunk/exjunk.github.io/content/posts/getting-started-with-webgpu-on-android.md

 Let’s understand what each part does:

-clearValue: This is the background color.
+**clearValue**: This is the background color.
 We set it to a pleasant blue (0.2, 0.3, 0.5, 1.0).

-CommandEncoder: Instead of sending commands to the GPU one at a time, we record them into a command buffer.
+**CommandEncoder**: Instead of sending commands to the GPU one at a time, we record them into a command buffer.
 This is more efficient.

-RenderPassEncoder: This represents one rendering operation.
+**RenderPassEncoder**: This represents one rendering operation.
 We tell it to use our pipeline and draw 3 vertices (our triangle’s three corners).

-queue.submit: This sends all our recorded commands to the GPU at once.
+**queue.submit**: This sends all our recorded commands to the GPU at once.

-present: This displays the rendered result on screen.
+**present**: This displays the rendered result on screen.

 ### Integrating with Jetpack Compose